Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Experiments

 \subsection{Results and Discussion}

-The experiment results of \textit{SPSSOT} and the baselines are reported in Table \ref{table:Overall_result}.
-For a more comprehensive comparison, we show the experimental results from three different perspectives.
+The experiment results of \method and the baselines are reported in Table \ref{table:Overall_result}.
+To make a more comprehensive comparison, we demonstrate the experimental results from three perspectives.

-First, \textit{SPSSOT} outperforms the other two transfer learning baselines.
-Between them, \textit{DeepJDOT} is an unsupervised transfer learning method based on Optimal Transport \cite{damodaran2018deepjdot}, and thus the improvement is expected because we provide a little labeled data in target domain in \textit{SPSSOT}.
+First, \method outperforms the other five transfer learning baselines.
+Between them, \textit{DeepJDOT} is an unsupervised transfer learning method based on Optimal Transport \cite{damodaran2018deepjdot}.
+Thus, the improvement is expected because our \method can further leverage the target labeled data (although the labeled data may be little).
 Compared to \textit{Finetune}, a common method in transfer learning, the advantage of our method further verifies the effectiveness of using optimal transport to align two feature spaces during the training process.
 It is worth noting that, while \textit{Finetune} considers 1\% labeled data in the target domain, its performance is even worse than \textit{DeepJDOT} without considering any labeled target data.
 This indicates that even if we have certain labeled data in the target domain, it is still non-trivial to properly leverage the knowledge of such labeled data.
-Our research, by proposing a novel semi-supervised OT transfer learning method \textit{SPSSOT}, can leverage the little labeled target data more efficiently during the knowledge transfer process.
+In addition, \textit{MME}, \textit{LIRR} and \textit{$S^{3}D$} are the state-of-the-art semi-supervised transfer learning methods.
+They all outperform the other baselines, which shows that it makes sense to use the labeled data of the source and target domains for domain adaptation at the same time.
+Specifically, these methods are comparable to \method in Challenge $\to$ MIMIC, while \method is over 3\% ahead in MIMIC $\to$ Challenge.
+To some degree, this demonstrates that our method can more efficiently use the sparsely labeled target data throughout the knowledge transfer process.